-Under the authority of the Treasurer's published investment policy that was developed in accordance with State statute, the State Treasurer lends securities to broker-dealers and other entities for collateral that will be returned for the same securities in the future.
+The State Treasurer lends securities to broker-dealers and other entities for collateral that will be returned for the same securities in the future.
 The State Treasurer has, through a Securities Lending Agreement, authorized Deutsche Bank Group to lend the State Treasurer's securities to broker-dealers and banks pursuant to a form of loan agreement.

-During fiscal year 2011, Deutsche Bank Group lent U.S. agency securities and received as collateral U.S. dollar denominated cash.
-Borrowers were required to deliver collateral for each loan equal to at least 100% of the aggregate market value of the loaned securities.
+During fiscal years 2012 and 2011, Deutsche Bank Group lent U.S. Treasury and U.S. Agency securities and received as collateral U.S. dollar denominated cash.
+Borrowers were required to deliver collateral for each loan equal to at least 100% of the aggregated market value of the loaned securities.
 Loans are marked to market daily.
 If the market value of collateral falls below 100%, the borrower must provide additional collateral to raise the market value to 100%.

-The State Treasurer did not impose any restrictions during the fiscal year on the amount of the loans of available, eligible securities.
+The State Treasurer did not impose any restrictions during fiscal years 2012 and 2011 on the amount of the loans of available, or the eligible securities.
 In the event of borrower default, Deutsche Bank Group provides the State Treasurer with counterparty default indemnification.
-In addition, Deutsche Bank Group is obligated to indemnify the State Treasurer if Deutsche Bank Group loses any securities, collateral or investments of the State Treasurer in Deutsche Bank Group's custody.
-Moreover, there were no losses during the fiscal year resulting from a default of the borrowers or Deutsche Bank Group.
+In addition, Deutsche Bank Group is obligated to indemnify the State Treasurer if the Deutsche Bank Group loses any securities, collateral or investments of the State Treasurer in Deutsche Bank Group's custody.
+Moreover, there were no losses during the fiscal years 2012 and 2011 resulting from a default of the borrowers or Deutsche Bank Group.

-During the fiscal year, the State Treasurer and borrowers maintained the right to terminate all securities lending transactions on demand.
+During fiscal years 2012 and 2011, the State Treasurer and borrowers maintained the right to terminate all securities lending transactions on demand.
 The cash collateral received on each loan was invested in repurchase agreements with approved counterparties collateralized with securities approved by Deutsche Bank Group and marked to market daily at no less than 102%.
-Because the loans are terminable at will, their duration did not generally match the duration of the investment made with cash collateral.
+Because the loans are terminable at will, their duration did not generally match the duration of the investments made with the cash collateral.
 The State Treasurer had no credit risk as a result of its securities lending program as the collateral held exceeded the fair value of the securities lent.
-For the portion related to the System, securities lending collateral was invested in repurchase agreements and the value of securities on loan for the State Treasurer as of June 30, 2011 and 2010 were \$26,414,000 and \$22,587,000, respectively.
-Securities on loan are reported at market value with the exception of U.S. Treasury Bills and U.S. Agency Discount notes which are reported at amortized cost.
+The securities lending collateral invested in repurchase agreements and the fair value of securities on loan for the State Treasurer as of June 30, 2012 were \$4,556,511,251 and \$4,551,829,732, respectively.
+The securities lending collateral invested in repurchase agreements and the fair value of securities on loan for the State Treasurer as of June 30, 2011 were \$3,456,373,500 and \$3,446,138,880, respectively.
+The System's portion of securities lending collateral that was invested in repurchase agreements as of June 30, 2012 and June 30, 2011 were \$72,867,000 and \$26,414,000, respectively.